Nun Study: Conclusions and further research

 Overall, findings of the Nun Study indicated multiple factors concerning expression of Alzheimer's traits.
 The data primarily stated that age and disease do not always guarantee impaired cognitive ability and "that traits in early, mid, and late life have strong relationships with the risk of Alzheimer's disease, as well as the mental and cognitive disabilities of old age."

 The findings influenced other scientific studies and discoveries, one of which indicated that if a person has a stroke, there is a smaller requirement of Alzheimer's brain lesions necessary to diagnose a person with dementia.
 Another is that postmortem MRI scans of the hippocampus can help distinguish that some nondemented individuals fit the criteria for Alzheimer's disease.
 Researchers have also used the autopsy data to determine that there is a relationship between the number of teeth an individual has at death with how likely they were to have had dementia.
 Those with fewer teeth were more likely to have dementia while living.
 Another study reaffirmed the findings of The Nun Study that higher idea density is correlated with better cognition during aging, even if the individual had brain lesions resembling those of Alzheimer's disease.
-A 2019 study combined The Nun Study and Max Weber's vocational lectures, indicating that the vocation and lifestyle of nuns correlated with higher potential for developing dementia.
+A 2019 study combined The Nun Study and Max Weber's vocational lectures, indicating that the vocation and lifestyle of nuns correlated with lower potential for developing dementia.
+More precisely, even though biological markers for dementia were present (at post-mortem anlyses), the clinical (behavioral and cognitive) manifestation of those symptoms was prevented by the quality of vocation, through education, occupation, community lifestyle and other factors that "boost" cognitive reserve.
 Using research from the original study, Weinstein et al. found a correlation between longevity, and autonomy.
 Subjects were shown to have a longer lifespan based on the amount of purposeful and reflective behavior shown in their writing.